minprog/platforms/django/lectures/sql/index.md

         <a href="{% url 'index' %}">All Flights</a>
     {% endblock %}

-Finally, we need to add the ability to link from one page to another, so we’ll modify our index page to include links:
+Finally, we need to add the ability to link from one page to another, so we'll modify our index page to include links:

     {% extends "flights/layout.html" %}